 250 Cylinder Challenge

 In the vein of the 250 box challenge, we also have the 250 cylinder challenge.
-While these notes are certainly useful for the form intersections exercise, I'd recommend not doing the challenge itself until after you've completed lesson 2.
-Even better, hold off until you're done lesson 5.
+While these notes are certainly useful for the form intersections exercise, this challenge should not be started until at least Lesson 2 has been completed - although my recommendation is to hold off until you're done with Lesson 5, fitting the challenge between Lessons 5 and 6.

 Similarly to the box challenge, while the meat of the task is a matter of drawing a lot of cylinders, there are a few things I want you to keep an eye on and a methodology for checking your errors that we will be employing.